pmarcosfelipe/liferay-theme/README.md

-# liferay-theme

-## Developing a Liferay Theme in Liferay 6.2
+# Developing a Liferay Theme in Liferay 6.2

 ## References Links